The University is a public institution, established for the benefit of the South Australian community.

 For more information about the University's financial reporting obligations please see the requirements set out in the Treasurer's Instruction.

-Complaints or reports under the Independent Commissioner Against Corruption Act 2012 (SA) should be made to the Office for Public Integrity.
-For more information about your reporting obligations or how to make a report please refer to the Office for Public Integrity website.
+Complaints or reports under the Independent Commission Against Corruption Act 2012 (SA) should be made to the Office for Public Integrity.
+For more information about your reporting obligations or how to make a report please refer to the University's ICAC resources for Public Officers webpage and Reporting to Office for Public Integrity FAQs.

 The Australian Charities and Not-for-profits Commission (ACNC) is a government organisation that manages a register of charities in Australia.
 The University of Adelaide is on the ACNC's Charity Register and must comply with a number of ongoing obligations to remain on the list.